15 Best Free Summer Programs for High School Students

 Location: New York University Campus.
 Some courses are available virtually

-Program dates: Typically, in July but may vary depending on the program
+Program dates: Typically in July, but varies depending on the program

 Program selectivity: Open enrollment